 Compensation Committee.
 Our Board of Directors has established a Compensation Committee.
-The Compensation Committee is comprised of Mr. Cademartori and Mr. Stevens, each of whom is an independent director and satisfies the independence requirements for purposes of The NASDAQ Global Market listing standards.
+The Compensation Committee is comprised of Mr. Cademartori and Mr. Stevens, each of whom is an independent director and satisfies the independence requirements for purposes of The Nasdaq Global Market listing standards.
 Mr. Cademartori serves as chairman of the Compensation Committee.
 The Compensation Committee determines compensation for our executive officers, in addition to administering our Equity Incentive Plan, which is described below.
+Neither Mr. Cademartori nor Mr. Stevens is or was an officer or employee of the Company, nor does either of them have, or has either of them had, an "interlocking" or other relationship with the Company that would detract from his independence as a member of the Compensation Committee.